-(II) The type of relationship; and

-(III) The frequency of interaction between the persons involved in the relationship.
+(II) The type of relationship; and Last update 5/21/2025 Renton Technic (III) The frequency of interaction between the persons involved in the relationship.

 (vii) Sexual exploitation.
 Taking nonconsensual or abusive sexual advantage of another for the respondent's own advantage or benefit, or to benefit or take advantage of anyone other than the one being exploited, when the behavior does not otherwise constitute one of the other sexual misconduct offenses described herein.
-Examples of sexual exploitation may include, but are not limited to:
+Examples of sexual exploitation include, but are not limited to: